metabrainz/picard-plugins/plugins/classical_extras/Readme.md

    ***Note that* *very occasionally (if the tag containing the options has been corrupted) use of this option may cause an error.
 In such a case you will need to deselect the "over-ride" option and set the required options manually; then save the resulting tags and the corrupted tag should be over-written***

    The last checkbox, "Overwrite options in Options Pages", is for **VERY CAREFUL USE ONLY**.
-It will cause any options read from the saved tags (if the relevant box has been ticked) to over-write the options on the plugin Options Page UI.
+It will cause any options read from the saved tags to over-write the options on the plugin Options Page UI.
+(Note that it will only operate if all the "Over-ride plugin options..." boxes are checked as well.)
 The intended use of this is if for some reason the user's preferred options have been erased/reverted to default - by using this option, the previously-used choices from a reliable filed album can be used to populate the Options Page.
 The box will automatically be unticked after loading/refreshing one album, and will always be turned off when starting Picard, to prevent inadvertant use.
 Far better is to make a **backup copy** of the picard.ini file.

 # Information on hidden variables